invzhi/snake-game/README.md

 # Snake

-play the snake game in Linux terminal.
+The snake game in Linux terminal.

 ## What's New